-Because in this situation there are two outcomes.
-The winner and the loser.
+Because in this situation there are two outcomes, the winner, and the loser.
 Each of you gets to have this role.
-And it’s not set in stone.
+And these roles aren’t predetermined.
 Every day there could be a different “winner” and “loser”.

-It’s helpful to remember that nobody has any power over you except yourself.
+It’s also helpful to remember that nobody has any power over you except yourself.

 At any time you can exit the competition and be the top dog for yourself.

 Speaking from someone who has been through this situation several times, I finally found a trick that I think works well for me.

 Yes, step outside the energy field of competition.